Meet the Florida Woman Fighting the Authorities to Keep Her Pet Gator

 How does he get along with your dogs?

 Actually, he’ll lay on top of them to watch TV.
 If they’re just laying there, he’ll go put his head up on them and watch TV.
 He uses them as a pillow.
-When the dogs are playing around and wrestling with each other, he tries to get in it.
+When the dogs are playing around and wrestling with one another, he tries to get in it.
 He thinks that he’s a human.

 Do people give you weird looks?